exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-case/content.md

 ## When to use this approach?

 This is not as concise as some other solutions, but the code is all very simple and easy to read.
-It is the fastest solution.
+It is the fastest solution of the different approaches.

 This approach makes the domain concept of using bit positions in an `Int` to represent a list of `Allergy` a little more explicit, using the bit masks.